This section contains advice and guidance on your own training and development, expectations and gaining teaching experience

 Training to support teaching

 Graduate students in the MPLS Division must attend an appropriate teaching skills training course, before undertaking any teaching activity, which also carries an additional time demand.
 The Division and Departments organise and advertise this training, and in some departments it is compulsory for all students.
-Please see the divisional webpages on training for teaching for further information.
+Please see the divisional webpages on Training in teaching skills for further information.
 The Division specifies a guide to the number of hours a student should teach annually in order to allow flexibility for substantial involvement in a particular course for a limited amount of time.
 It is recognised that students may be departmentally funded (in lieu of a research council or other grant) but this should not carry a condition of teaching beyond the guidelines introduced above, except where a specific Teaching Assistantship Scheme has been established.

 It is recognised that students who have run off the end of their regular funding may need to exceed these guidelines.